kulotsystemstech/css-activity-02-guided/README.md

   ```

 ***TODO:***
-Create internal styles to set the `background-color` for each joke,
+Add the internal styles to set the `background-color` of each joke,
 using the color references provided in **CSS | Activity #1 (Guided)**.

+---

+### Responsive Design

 ---

 ### External Styles